uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 3.  a **geometry**.

-For our first example, let’s use the `msleep` dataset (from the ggplot2 packages), which contains data about mammals’ sleeping patterns.
+For our first example, let’s use the `msleep` dataset (from the ggplot2 package), which contains data about mammals’ sleeping patterns.

 > You can find out about the dataset with `?msleep`.